 TEACH Grant-Teacher Education Assistance for College and Higher Education Grant.
 This grant is for students who plan to teach after graduation.
-This grant must be repaid as a direct unsubsidized loan if the student does not teach for at least four years within eight years of completing their program as a highly qualified teacher, at a Title I School or in a specified subject area.
-Students may receive up to $4,000 for first undergraduate programs with an aggregate of $16,000.
+This grant must be repaid as a direct unsubsidized loan if the student does not teach for at least four years within eight years of completing their program as a highly qualified teacher, at a Title 1 School, or in a specific subject area.
+Students may receive up to $4,000 for their first undergraduate program with an aggregate of $16,000.
 Graduate students may receive $4,000 annually with an aggregate of $8,000.
-If the student enrolls less than full time, these amounts will be pro-rated.
-Students must complete the FAFSA, and must maintain a cumulative 3.25 gpa to receive the grant.
-New students must be in the 75th percentile on admissions tests (i.e. SAT, ACT, GRE) to be eligible.
-The TEACH Grant will credit the student's account once eligibility has been verified and no earlier than the first day of class each semester.
-Effective with all first disbursements of Teach Grants after March 1, 2013, a 6.0 percent reduction of the originally allowed Teach Grant will be awarded ($4,000 x 6% -= $3,760).
-Effective with all first disbursements of Teach Grants after October 1, 2013, a 7.2% reduction of the originally allowed Teach Grant will be awarded ($4,000 x 7.2% = $3,712). *This is subject to changes made regularly by the Department of Education.
+If the student enrolls less than full-time, these amounts will be prorated.
+Students must complete the FAFSA and must maintain a cumulative 3.25 gpa to receive the grant.
+New students must be in the 75th percentile on admission tests (i.e. SAT, ACT, GRE) to be eligible.
+The TEACH Grant will credit the account once eligibility has been verified and no earlier than the first day of class each semester.
+Effective with all 1st disbursements of Teach Grants after 3/1/13, a 6% reduction of the originally allowed Teach Grant will be awarded ($4,000 x 6% = $3760).
+Effective with all 1st disbursements of Teach Grants after 10/1/13, a .89% reduction of the originally allowed Teach Grant will be awarded ($4,000 x .89% = $3,964).
+Effective with all 1st disbursements of Teach Grants after 10/1/14 and before 10/1/15 a 7.3% reduction of the originally allowed Teach Grant will be awarded ($4,000 x 7.3% = $3,708).
+This is subject to changes made regularly by the Department of Education.

 Oklahoma Tuition Aid Grant (OTAG)-Oklahoma residents may qualify for awards up to $1,300.
 Application is made by completing the FAFSA.
 Early application is important as funding is limited.
 Before OTAG awards are disbursed, Oklahoma residency will be verified by the Office of Student Financial Services, using the State Regent's policy for determining residency.
 The FAFSA must be received by the processing center by March 1st of the award year to meet state deadlines.
 OTAG is billed after the third week of classes.
 Funds will credit the student's account upon receipt of the check from the State Treasurer's Office.
 Students who are not Oklahoma residents are encouraged to contact their home state to inquire about the availability of grant assistance.